Henry-kev/alx-pre_course/0x01-git/README.md

-update this is the setup for linking git with github This includes creating a directory file on my computer
+# Updated README file This is the setup for linking git with github
+This includes creating a directory file on my computer